elasticio/elasticio.github.io/content/_components/soap/index.md

 Wraps and returns input data as SOAP response by provided SOAP metadata

 #### Input fields description

 * **WSDL URI** - Public URL address of the WSDL
 * **Binding** - One of the bindings available and described in the WSDL, which you want to use for a SOAP call
 * **Operation** - One of the operations available for the binding you have selected above.

 #### Input json schema

-The component does not have static input json schema as it is dynamically generated for every wsdl/binding/operation specified in the process of configuration the component input fields.
+The component does not have static input json schema as it is dynamically generated for every wsdl/binding/operation specified during the configuration of the component input fields.
 [Apache Axis2](http://axis.apache.org/axis2/java/core/) and [FasterXML JsonSchemaGenerator](https://github.com/FasterXML/jackson-module-jsonSchema) tools are used by the component internally to generate an input metadata.
-You can refer these tools documentation in order to get deeper understanding about the product.
+You can refer these tools documentation to get deeper understanding about the product.

 #### Output json schema

 Output json schema is generated dynamically the same as for the input (see above).

 #### Input data example: